aeroimperial-optimization/QUINOPT/docs/01_installation/index.rst

 Step 3: Install QUINOPT
 -----------------------

 If you have successfully installed YALMIP and a compatible SDP solver, you are ready to install QUINOPT.
-First, download QUINOPT's latest version (you can `find in on GitHub <https://github.com/aeroimperial-optimization/QUINOPT/releases>`_, or simply `click here to download <https://github.com/aeroimperial-optimization/QUINOPT/archive/v1.4.zip>`_).
+First, download QUINOPT's latest version (v.|current|, you can `find it on GitHub <https://github.com/aeroimperial-optimization/QUINOPT/releases>`_ or simply `click here to download`_).

 After unzipping the downloaded folder, navigate to it in MATLAB and simply run the installer:

 .. code:: matlab